The Tale of the Heike: Chapter 9

 When Minamoto no Yoshinaka prepares to march west against the Taira in early 1184, armies led by Minamoto no Yoshitsune arrive to strike him from the east.
 The struggle between the Minamoto forces follows.
-Yoshinaka tries to defend the capitol, but Yoshitsune's warriors succeed in crossing the Uji River and defeating Yoshinaka's forces at Uji and Seta.
-Yoshitsune takes control of the capitol and guards the mansion of the Retired Emperor Go-Shirakawa, not letting Yoshinaka's men capture him.
+Yoshinaka tries to defend the capital, but Yoshitsune's warriors succeed in crossing the Uji River and defeating Yoshinaka's forces at Uji and Seta.
+Yoshitsune takes control of the capital and guards the mansion of the Retired Emperor Go-Shirakawa, not letting Yoshinaka's men capture him.
 Yoshinaka barely breaks through the enemy forces.
 He meets with his foster-brother Imai Kanehira and they try to escape from pursuing enemy forces.
 In a famous scene, Yoshinaka is killed when his horse is stuck in the muddy field.
 Kanehira fights his last battle and commits suicide.

-While the Minamoto fight among themselves in the capitol, the Taira move back to Fukuhara and set up defences at the Ichi-no-tani stronghold (near what is now Suma-ku, Kobe).
+While the Minamoto fight among themselves in the capital, the Taira move back to Fukuhara and set up defences at the Ichi-no-tani stronghold (near what is now Suma-ku, Kobe).
 Minamoto no Yoshitsune's armies move west to attack the Taira from the rear whereas his half-brother Noriyori advances to attack the Taira camp from the east.
 Yoshitsune, planning a surprise attack on Ichi-no-tani from the west, follows an old horse that guides his forces through the mountains.

 Meanwhile, fierce fighting starts at Ikuta-no-mori and Ichi-no-tani, but neither side is able to gain a decisive advantage.
 Yoshitsune's cavalry descends a steep slope at Hiyodori Pass decisively attacking the Taira from the rear.
 The Taira panic and flee to the boats.
 As the battle continues, Taira no Tadanori (Kiyomori's brother who visited the poet Shunzei) is killed.
 Taira no Shigehira (Kiyomori's son who burned Nara), deserted by his men at Ikuta-no-mori, is captured alive trying to commit suicide.

 In a famous passage, Taira no Atsumori (young nephew of Kiyomori) is challenged to a fight by a warrior, Kumagai Naozane.
 Naozane overpowers him, but then hesitates to kill him since he reminds him of his own young son.
 Seeing the approaching riders who are going to kill the youth, Naozane kills Atsumori, and finds his flute (later he becomes a Buddhist monk).
 The Taira are defeated and flee by boats in different directions.